QuartermindGames/ape/README.md

 > [!CAUTION]
 > This game engine is still in a highly experimental and work-in-progress state!
-> Expect things to break.
+> Expect things to break, or be unfinished.

 ApeTech is an acronym for *"Another Portal Engine"*; meaning it uses a [portal-based renderer](https://en.wikipedia.org/wiki/Portal_rendering) in the same vein as some other engines, such as Red Faction, in which areas of the world are split into sectors (or rooms) which are then joined together by a portal plane, which is used to determine visibility.